 Will the real Mr. Perfect, please stand up

-And so people walk around with a twisted idea of what and who other people are, but when they finally meet the full human being, they get disappointed.
-Soon they realize little miss perfect looks like a mess when she wakes up in the morning and needs at least an hour to make herself presentable.
-To make matters even worse, the bathroom is a dangerous place for at least 45 minutes when they dumped big ol’ number 2 down the drain.
+People walk around with a twisted idea of what and who other people are, but when they finally meet the full human being, they get disappointed.
+Soon they realize little Ms. Perfect looks like a mess when she wakes up in the morning and needs at least an hour to make herself presentable.

 And who is this grumpy guy on the couch that’s too lazy to get up and get you a drink?
-Where’s the Superman part you saw on all his profiles?
+Where’s the Mr. Perfect part you saw on all his profiles?
 Wait; what?
-He can’t keep a conversation going for more than 5 minutes, and he’s seeing a psychiatrist as well?
+He can’t keep a conversation going for more than five minutes, and he’s seeing a psychiatrist as well?
 Fuck this shit; this isn’t what you signed up for!
-I want my mister perfect!
+You want my mister perfect!

-So you break up again, back on the interwebs to find the next mister or miss perfect, because as it turns out, this one was broken and ain’t nobody got time for that shit.
+So you break up again, back on the internet to find the next Mr. or Ms. Perfect, because as it turns out, this one was broken and ain’t nobody got time for that shit.
 Or maybe you are the negotiable type: “If you do X, I will love you.”
 But, that’s not love, that’s a business deal.

 A lack of love